RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

+\textbf{Representation Extraction}.
+We analyze the impact of the extraction layer and PCA projection dimension on coverage analysis.
+Recall that RACC ensembles middle layers (15--18) to obtain safety representations.
+Table~\ref{tab:layer_comparison} compares per-layer performance on Vicuna/SorryBench.
+Across all four layers, $S_{RS}$ and $S_{RI}$ remain below $S_E$ in the majority of cases, while $S_{JA}$ generally exceeds $S_E$, confirming that each individual layer already captures the safety-relevant signal.
+The replacement suites $S_{RS}^*$ and $S_{RI}^*$ consistently yield negative gains, and $S_{JA}^*$ is predominantly positive.
+A small number of scattered violations appear (e.g., $S_{JA}$ at EI for layers 15--16, $S_{JA}^*$ at EC across several layers), but these are isolated and do not alter the overall trend.
+This confirms that the choice of extraction layer is not critical: all layers in this range produce qualitatively consistent results, justifying the use of their ensemble.

+Table~\ref{tab:pca_sensitivity} evaluates sensitivity to the PCA projection dimension.
+Across all tested sizes (16, 32, 64, 128), the expected inequalities are largely preserved: $S_{RS}$ and $S_{RI}$ stay below $S_E$, $S_{JA}$ exceeds $S_E$ in most configurations, and the replacement suites maintain their expected signs.
+Smaller projections (PCA 16) yield lower absolute gains due to the reduced representational capacity, but the relative ordering among suites remains intact.
+A few isolated violations appear at individual metrics (e.g., $S_{JA}$ at EI for PCA 32 and 64, $S_{JA}^*$ at EC for PCA 16, 64, and 128), yet these do not disrupt the overall pattern.
+This indicates that RACC's effectiveness is not sensitive to the specific projection dimension, and the default setting of 64 provides a reasonable balance between expressiveness and compactness.

 \textbf{Parameter Sensitivity}.
 We evaluate the robustness of our metrics by analyzing their performance under different hyperparameter settings.
-This is crucial to ensure that the effectiveness of RACA is not an artifact of meticulous parameter tuning but a general property of our framework.
-Tables \ref{tab:sensitivity_sorrybench_core_1} and \ref{tab:sensitivity_sorrybench_core_2} present the model-averaged results on SorryBench for individual and compositional criteria, respectively, by varying one key hyperparameter for each criterion while keeping others at their default values.
+This is crucial to ensure that the effectiveness of RACC is not an artifact of meticulous parameter tuning but a general property of our framework.
+Tables \ref{tab:sensitivity_sorrybench_core_1} and \ref{tab:sensitivity_sorrybench_core_2} present the results on SorryBench for individual and compositional criteria, respectively, and Tables \ref{tab:sensitivity_orbench_core_1} and \ref{tab:sensitivity_orbench_core_2} mirror this analysis on ORBench, by varying one key hyperparameter for each criterion while keeping others at their default values.
+Each table also includes an AdaRACC column that uses calibration-derived adaptive parameters rather than fixed defaults, as introduced in the next part.